-3.2.3.1 Funding Awards Based on Historic Usage Based on Miles Driven
+3.2.4 Funding Awards Based on Historic Usage Based on Miles Driven

 Funding awards are based upon historic usage of an individual vehicle within the Sacramento Federal Non-attainment Area (SFNA).
-Documentation supporting the claimed historic usage for the previous three (3) years (seasons) must be provided prior to application approval.
+Documentation supporting the claimed historic usage for the previous three (3) years must be provided prior to application approval.
+The old vehicle must have operated at least three (3) months per twelve (12) month period to qualify.

-3.2.3.2 Funding Awards Based on Historic Usage Based on Hours Operated - PTO Operation
+3.2.5 Funding Awards Based on Historic Usage Based on Hours Operated - PTO Operation

-The SECAT Program will allow certain vocational trucks to use hours of Power Take Off (PTO) operations instead of miles for water trucks, mixer trucks, crane trucks, and other trucks as determined by SMAQMD to have dedicated PTO operation.
+The SECAT Program will allow certain vocational trucks to use hours of Power Take Off (PTO) operations instead of miles to determine funding.
+Examples include 10-wheel dump trucks, water trucks, mixer trucks, crane trucks, and other trucks as determined by SMAQMD to have dedicated PTO operation.
 Trucks funded using PTO must use the drive engine to perform PTO; auxiliary or "pony" motors are not eligible for funding.
-Each hour of PTO will be converted into 28 driving miles for emission calculations.
+Each hour of PTO will be converted into 28 driving miles for emission calculations; however, participants will be required to meet annual hour operational commitments.
+Applicants cannot combine both hours and mileage for calculation purposes and must choose at the time of application which one to use.
 Trucks funded using PTO are required to have a separate hour meter recording actual PTO operation (not total engine hours) to record compliance.
 SECAT does not fund projects based on engine idle time.